aviaryan/awesome-no-login-web-apps/README.md

 * [ASCII.li](https://ascii.li) - Generate text ascii art, ascii emoticons and lots more online.
 * [isup.me](http://isup.me/) - Check if website is unavailable just for you or everyone else.
 * [Dictation.io](https://dictation.io/) - Online voice dictation software supporting large number of languages.
+* [CopyPasteCharacter](http://www.copypastecharacter.com/) - Copy special characters that are generally unavailable in a keyboard.

 -----